typedrat/schlep/README.md

 # Schlep

-Schlep is the less-is-more SFTP server that is designed to integrate with your existing systems, not replace them.
+Schlep is the less-is-more file server that is designed to integrate with your existing systems, not replace them.

 ## Status